StuntsPT/Structure_threader/docs/test_data.md

 ## extraparams and mainparams
-The STRUCTURE paramater files that were used in the benchmarking process.
+The *STRUCTURE* parameter files that were used in the benchmarking process.

 ## joblist.txt